wdi-sg/gitbook-2018/03-html-css/css-bootstrap/readme.md

 # Intro to Bootstrap

+---

 ##Objectives

 * Understand what front-end CSS frameworks are
 * Utilize a front-end grid system for mobile and desktop layout
 * Comprehend documentation and implement an unfamiliar framework

+---

 ##Bootstrap

 A little while back, a couple wonderful folks at Twitter created a front end framework called Bootstrap to make responsive web development much easier.
 Bootstrap is extremely popular and knowledge of at least one CSS framework is a very valuable skill to have.
 Bootstrap comes with a ton of features including a responsive grid system, buttons, icons and some very nifty JavaScript plugins.

+---

 ### How to include it

 You can include Bootstrap multiple ways, the easiest to start is a CDN.
-As we continue to use Rails and more robust tooling, we can also use package managers like `npm`.
+As we get to use Rails and more robust tooling, we can also use package managers.
 Our current setup won't support this, but we'll use it in time!

-1. CDN (content delivery network - someone else hosts the library/framework and you access it via a URL)
+1. CDN (content delivery network - someone else hosts the library/framework and you access it via a URL) https://maxcdn.bootstrapcdn.com/bootstrap/4.0.0/css/bootstrap.min.css
 2. Include the actual CSS and JS files - great for offline development

-3. Package manager (`npm`, Ruby gem)
+---

 ### Start with a container

 To make sure that all your bootstrap styles behave properly, it's always best to put your content inside an element with a class "container" (usually a div).
-This will create a width of 1170px, and center all your content.
 If you would like to use the full width of the screen use `class = "container-fluid"`

+---

 ### Layout/Grid (row class, spans, offset, nesting)

-The bootstrap grid is based on 12 columns that can are accessible using by placing the columns in ```<div class = "row">``` (you must place your columns in a row) and then you use the following classes for these screen sizes.
+The bootstrap grid is based on 12 columns that can are accessible using by placing the columns in `<div class = "row">` (you must place your columns in a row) and then you use the following classes for these screen sizes.

 * col-xs = <768px
 * col-sm = <992px
 * col-md <1200px
 * col-lg >1200px

+---

 Here is an example of an two column layout.